Dr. Knight – Dallas’s Premiere Hand & Wrist Doctor

 Dr. Knight gained national notoriety in the late 1990s with his persistence and dedication that helped Congress pass the Aviation Medical Assistance Act on April 24, 1998 that lead to defibrillators on all airplanes.
 Among his many achievements, he was one of the first doctors in the Southern U.S. to perform a successful toe-to-thumb transplantation.
 He also was one of the first in the U.S. to implant the Free Hand System, an internal computerized system restoring function to the quadriplegic patients’ hand.

 The focus and expertise that Dr. Knight offers provides the patient with a significant advantage in receiving quality treatment with a fully integrated approach that encompasses diagnosis, conservative care, pain management, advanced surgical procedures and rehabilitation.
-With his recent move the Dallas, Texas, Dr. Knight is elated to be closer to his home town and serving clients in his Southlake, Texas and Dallas, Texas offices.
+With his recent move to Dallas, Texas, Dr. Knight is elated to be closer to his home town and serving clients in his Southlake, Texas and Dallas, Texas offices.
 If you’re pursuing a more pain free life, consult with Dr. Knight, one of the best hand surgeons in Dallas, Texas.

 Finding the Right Hand Surgeon – Dallas, Texas